-Figure A1 shows the different MSP number density profiles: panel a) shows the MSP autumn case (Megner et al., 2006) for 8.
-September, panel b) shows the MSP winter case (Megner et al., 2008) for 1.
-January and panel c) shows the MSP summer case (Megner et al., 2008) for 20.
-July.
+Figure A1 shows the different MSP number density profiles: Fig. A1a shows the MSP autumn case (Megner et al., 2006) for 8 September, Fig. A1b shows the MSP winter case (Megner et al., 2008) for 1 January and Fig. A1c shows the MSP summer case (Megner et al., 2008) for 20 July.
 The MSP number density profile for autumn and winter is quite similar.
-However, the difference between the winter and summer case is quite significant, particularly for the larger sizes above 5 nm, which is more abundant for the summer case and extends to a higher altitude as well.
+However, the difference between the winter and summer cases is quite significant, particularly for the larger sizes above 5 nm, which is more abundant for the summer case and extends to a higher altitude as well.